dennisbartol/Dynamic-Table/README.md

 <h4>Dynamic (Employee) table</h4>

-Working on an intereactive employee data table,
+Working on an interactive employee data table, in (vanilla) Javascript.

+The table is powered by an object, containing information of each person,